elijahmintzer/mintzybot/README.md

 -Add a way to hide text/voice channels from people. (!dunce/undunce) ✔️

+----- EVERYTHING IS IN ONE FILE, I WOULD LIKE TO SPLIT COMMANDS INTO THEIR OWN EACH INDIVIDUAL FILE.

 -Add a way to kick people from the server. (!kick) ⬜

 -Add a way to ban people from the server. (!ban) ⬜